alkerway/hls-simulator/README.md

 > Curl equivalent: `curl http://localhost:8880/startSession?sessionId=abc`

-Adding a value in the input next to the `Reset Timer` button will offset the initial time of the timer by the value given, in seonds.
+Adding a value in the input next to the `Reset Timer` button will offset the initial time of the timer by the value given, in seconds.

 > Curl equivalent: `curl http://localhost:8880/startSession?sessionId=abc&offset=60`